BalzPit/WebApp/README.md

 ## Mockup
 In the report provided we show the mockup of only some pages.
 To visulize all the mockups see `./mockup/4doctors-mockup.pdf`

+## Presentation Slides (II Homework)
+The presentation slides are in the home directory of the repository, `./slides/4doctors-presentation.pdf`

 ## Demo test